Skip to main content

 Pattern 1: The Gatekeeper

-One or two senior engineers who block most PRs, often with extensive change requests that feel more about preferences than substance.
+One or two senior engineers who block most PRs, often with extensive change requests that reflect personal preferences more than genuine quality concerns.

 Signs: